FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/02BuildNCC/4_Task3.md

 ![GCP BGP](gcp_cr_bgp.png)

 ### This chapter is complete!
 Congratulations.
-You can move to the next Chapter.
+You can move to the next Chapter